bertvv/ansible-role-samba/README.md

 ```

 A overview of all variables used to make this connection (may not be complete).
+Note to iniate the variables set `samba_LDAP: true`.

 | Option                 | Default                         | Comment                                                                                        |